opendistro/for-elasticsearch-docs/docs/elasticsearch/index.md

 ## REST API

-You interact with Elasticsearch clusters using the REST API, which offers a lot of flexibility.
+You can interact with Elasticsearch clusters using the REST API, which offers a lot of flexibility.
 You can use clients like [curl](https://curl.haxx.se/) or any programming language that can send HTTP requests.
-To add a JSON document to an Elasticsearch index (i.e. index a document), send an HTTP request such as the following:
+To add a JSON document to an Elasticsearch index (i.e. index a document), send an HTTP request:

 ```json
 PUT https://<host>:<port>/<index-name>/_doc/<document-id>